Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 ## {Implication 3}

 Usability:
 I wanted to make my game be as usably as possible.
 This means that I wanted anyone to be able to understand and enjoy it without any issues.
-This means that I made the controls of the game very obvious
+This means that I made the controls of the game very obvious and consistent while also including flexibility for the user to make their own way around it.
+I also made the controls easy to use so that anyone could play my game if they wanted and it wouldn't take them long to figure out what to do.
+I also tried my best to make the game be bug free and not have any issues that would intervene with the playability of it.
+Because all the work I have been doing on it gets committed to GitHub at the end of each session, I don't need to worry about loss of work, and it can be recovered easily for the end users to play again if it does become missing.